pfdubois/BridgeBidding/source/AdvancedRunouts.rst

 After the redouble, if RHO bids a suit, opener is off the hook if he wants to be.

-If they bid after responder's pass, we will not let them play undoubled in any contract less than two spades.
+If they bid after responder's pass, we will not let them play undoubled in any contract fewer than two spades.
 A pass is therefore forcing partner to double or bid on.

 The first double by a partner who must bid due to a forcing pass, is for takeout.
 Example::